A BRIEF HISTORY OF CHOCOLATE

 Chocolate is made from the fruit of the cocoa tree, which is native to Central America.
 It grows large round fruits containing seeds or beans, which are used to make chocolate.
 However for centuries people drank chocolate rather than ate it.

 People in Central America drank chocolate as early as 1,500 BC.
 Much later the Mayans and the Aztecs drank chocolate.
 The Aztecs called it xocolatl from which are word chocolate is derived.
 After the Spanish conquered Central America they bought cocoa beans back to Europe.
 The beans were roasted and ground and used to make a drink with hot water.
 The Spanish added sugar to make it taste sweeter and they stirred it with a wooden stick to make it foamy.
 At first chocolate was drunk only in Spain but in the 17th century chocolate spread from Spain to the rest of Europe.
 In London a chocolate house where you could buy a drink of chocolate opened in 1657.
 In the late 17th century people began to mix chocolate drink with milk to make it taste better.
-Furthermore by 1674 people in England were eating chocolate as a food.
-Chocolate was made into lozenges.

 The first chocolate factory in America opened in 1765.
 Then in 1795 Joseph Fry began using a steam engine to grind cocoa beans.
 That allowed the mass production of chocolate.